ar-/gdroidclient/README.md

 * star ratings of apps (up to 5 stars) - machine generated metrics
 * shows the star upstream star ratings (github, gitlab, sourceforge)
 * implements more metrics bases on open source data (like average release cycle time) to generate a star-rating
-* let the user choose which metrics are important for him, so there is no 'best app' in the repo - there is only a 'best app' from the point of view of the current user
+* let the users choose which metrics are important to them, so there is no 'best app' in the repo - there is only a 'best app' from the point of view of the current user
-* shows 'similar apps' when wathcing an app
+* shows 'similar apps' when watching an app
 * show web-site of the app - even if it is 'only a README file on github'.
 F-Droid has recently removed many websites to punish open source developers who can't effort their own domain.
 * showing newest apps and recently updated apps separated
 * showing cards in same size for better overview